chuchuva/test/hello.markdown

 ---
-title: This is my title
+title: The cat with a hat!
-layout: default
+layout: Not sure
 ---

-Here is my page.
+Here is my and mine page.

 Header
 ======

-Obligatory image of a cat:
+Obligatory image of a cat with a hat:

 ![a cat](http://catoftheday.com/archive/2014/December/15.jpg)